-ICTSD continued to inform these debates, with work used directly in two studies for the European Parliament (one on agriculture in a possible EU-US trade agreement, and another on the competitive position of EU member states in agri-food world markets).
+ICTSD continued to inform these debates, with work used directly in two studies for the European Parliament (one on agriculture in a possible EU-US trade agreement, and another on the competitive position of EU Member States in agrifood world markets).
 A third study for the European Commission referenced ICTSD’s work on cotton, while policy-relevant academic analysis of how the 2013 CAP reform might affect developing countries referenced several recent ICTSD studies.

-ICTSD also participated in two meetings of the EU-funded FOODSECURE project, and in December were invited by the European Commission’s Directorate-General for Agriculture and Rural Development to speak at an upcoming public event on food security on the role of the EU’s Common Agricultural Policy on competitiveness and food trade.
+ICTSD also participated in two meetings of the EU-funded FOODSECURE project and was invited in December by the European Commission’s Directorate-General for Agriculture and Rural Development to speak about the role of the EU’s Common Agricultural Policy on competitiveness and food trade at an upcoming public event on food security.

-Other national and international policy actors
+Other National and International Policy Actors

 A publication by South Africa’s National Agricultural Marketing Council and the Department of Agriculture, Forestry and Fisheries drew on ICTSD analysis to explain how African countries could be affected by trends in cotton markets and policies, as did research by Paul Goodison for the European Centre for Development Policy Management (ECDPM).